1092407/DataDevSalaryAnalytics/README.md

 # DataDevSalaryAnalytics

+Analysis of US data developers salary in USD dollars

-you can find :
+Here you can find :

 - tableau file

-- colab notebook for cleaning the original dataset
+- colab notebook for cleaning the original dataset ( also  link for the riginal dataset)

-- cleaned dataset as a csv (it is the input for tableau analysis)
+- cleaned dataset as a csv file  (it is the input for tableau analysis)

-- screen of analysis
+- screenshoots  of analysis (they are the  same presentes in the report)

-- a small report
+- a small pdf report with the results